Nefertiti Bust: Description and examinations

 According to David Silverman, the bust reflects the classical Egyptian art style, deviating from the "eccentricities" of the Amarna art style, which was developed in Akhenaten's reign.
-The exact function of the bust is unknown, though it is theorized that the bust may be a sculptor's modello to be used as a basis for other official portraits, kept in the artist's workshop.
+The exact function of the bust is unknown, though it is theorized that the bust may have been a sculptor's modello to be used as a basis for other official portraits, kept in the artist's workshop.

 Colours

 Borchardt commissioned a chemical analysis of the coloured pigments of the head.
 The result of the examination was published in the book Portrait of Queen Nofretete in 1923: